olanti-p/Cataclysm-TLG/doc/ARMOR_BALANCE_AND_DESIGN.md

 ```

 #### Further Reading
-The robofac greaves, mantles, skirts and vambraces use this.
+The robofac greaves, mantles, skirts and vambraces used to use this.

 ### Repairs
 #### Explanation